 3. Prosciutto di Parma

 Prosciutto, commonly referred to in English as Parma ham, is one of the most recognized staples of Italian cuisine around the world.
-Prosciutto is one of the most important products of Bologna, and this dried, cured ham’s reputation has spread to every corner of the globe.
+This meat is one of the most important products of the city, and this dried, cured ham’s reputation has spread to every corner of the globe.

 There is a special method to creating prosciutto, and traditionally it must be heavily salted and dried for well over a year before it is ready to serve.
 This is often found on sandwiches but also is delicious on its own.
 You probably recognize it from just about every charcuterie board ever.

 Parmigiano Reggiano is one of the most revered cheeses in all of Italy, rivaling the importance of staples like Mozzarella.
 Just like Prosciutto and Mortadella, it is a product of Bologna!
 This is a variation of what we call parmesan cheese, and it is one of my favorite things about the city.

 This cheese is finely aged and is only made of the absolute best ingredients.
 It takes several years to truly reach its greatness.
 A good Parmigiano Reggiano is probably the best cheese you will ever eat.
 This is another common find on charcuterie boards!

 I know I mentioned this when I wrote about visiting Modena, but trying true, high-quality balsamic vinegar is life-changing.
 I always thought of the kind of stuff you try in an Italian restaurant or a pizza shop in the U.S. That is a far cry from what true balsamic vinegar is.

 True balsamic vinegar, when produced in Modena and made locally instead of commercially, is much sweeter than it is bitter.
 It is made of grapes, after all, and you can actually taste them.
 It will probably change your life, and you may find yourself taking vinegar home instead of wine!